• Executive Director

 As Project Outreach Gulf Coast moved forward as an organization, the need to be run and governed by a board was important.
 Our board members bring both heart-passion and head-knowledge to the group as they seek to plan, lead, and oversee all things Project Outreach Gulf Coast.
 We are so thankful to have each of them serving our organization.

-• Julie thompson
+• Julie thompson- President

 Julie is a mother of a 19 year old son who has multiple disabilities as well as intractable epilepsy.
 She has degrees in English and Psychology and worked in the life and health insurance industry until her son was born.
 Since that time she has taught reading comprehension and academic skills advancement in a college setting and has been a frequent classroom speaker in Purdue University's undergraduate Special Education program.
 She has volunteered extensively as a Children's Ministry program coordinator at her church and served on her church's Leadership council.
 She has also served as a vocalist and a drummer in various praise ensembles.
 She relocated to Spanish Fort with her family in 2012, and currently resides there with her husband Scott, and their three children.

-• Lauren Cunningham
+• Lauren Cunningham- Secretary/Treasurer

 Lauren and her husband, Drake Perry, have grown up in the Mobile/ Baldwin County area.
-She currently works as the student employment coordinator for the University of South Alabama's post-secondary program for students with Intellectual Disabilities, PASSAGE USA.
-Lauren has previously worked as a special education teacher at Saraland High School for several years.
-While at Saraland, she assisted with the charter of Project Outreach Saraland High School and was the lead sponsor.
-Lauren has been very involved in the special needs community by volunteering and working at various camps for children and adults with disabilities since 2012.
-She is so excited to serve Project Outreach in a new capacity and serve on its board!
+She has been serving as the special education coordinator for Satsuma City Schools since 2020.
+Lauren has previously worked at PASSAGE USA, a postsecondary program for college students with intellectual disabilities at the University of South Alabama and as a special education teacher at Saraland High School.
+While at Saraland, she assisted with the charter of the district’s first Project Outreach chapter in 2015 and was the lead sponsor.
+While in college, Lauren was very involved in the special needs community by volunteering and working at various camps for children and adults with disabilities.
+She is so thankful that she’s been able to serve as a Project Outreach Gulf Coast board member since 2017.